-Learn how to record bounced or NSF checks from customers in QuickBooks Desktop.
+Learn how to record bounced or NSF checks from customers in QuickBooks Desktop for Windows and Mac.

 You can record NSF or bounced checks from customers with the Record Bounced Check feature, or by manual process.
 QuickBooks ensures that all related details on bounced check transactions are addressed to keep your account balanced and well-documented.